 Note: The municipal loans listed above were issued to the New Hampshire Municipal Bond Bank (NHMBB) as Capital Appreciation Bonds (CABs).
 The NHMBB issued bonds in the market with a level debt structure to match the total debt service of the CAB loans.

-Reconciliation of Municipal Loans Outstanding after 2011 Series E:
+Reconciliation of Municipal Loans Outstanding as of 5/17/2012: